deadlyvipers/dojo_rules/introduction.md

 Hello Everyone, My Name is ignacio
 I'm form cartagena, Colombia,
-I'm a Software developer and I'm here to learn more about techstuff
+I'm a Software developer and I'm here to learn more about techstuff.
-:wq
+My favorite codeschool path is Javascript